stackus/goht/README.md

 ```
 There is minimal processing performed on the Go code you put into the templates, so it needs to be valid Go code sans braces.

+> You may continue to use the braces in the Haml and Slim templates at the ends of your lines if you wish.
+Existing code with braces will continue to work without modifications.

 Long statements can be split across multiple lines by ending each line with either a backslash `\` or a comma `,`.
 The backslashes will be **stripped**, but the commas will be **kept**.